 Afternoon cruising and pink sunsets at Reynisfjara beach…

-This morning we woke at 6am for a pretty special Ice Cave tour setting off from the Glacier Lagoon car park – the meeting point for all the 4X4 guided tours that will take you over the glaciers and icy terrain.
+This morning we woke at 6am for a pretty special Ice Cave tour.
+We set off from the Glacier Lagoon car park, the meeting point for all the 4X4 guided tours that will take you over the glaciers and icy terrain.

-The 4X4 tours here are a huge tourist attraction in the winter with over 14 tour companies sending groups out over the delicate, ever changing landscape.
+The 4X4 tours here are a huge tourist attraction in the winter.
+Over 14 tour companies send groups out over the delicate, ever-changing landscape.

 Most tours start around 8/9am and continue throughout the day, each lasting around 2 hours and always with an experienced guide.
 The landscape is changing rapidly and only with the knowledge and training these guys evidently have of the area would you be able to safely navigate through it.

 Siggi runs daytime tours but also runs private tours before the competing operators begin their schedule which allows you to experience and shoot the caves with no one else there.
 Perfect for the avid photographer (like us) and a magical sunrise adventure.

 The caves are completely in the hands of nature.
 What you see will completely depend on the weather and when you go.

 Unfortunately when we visited, the biggest cave (Crystal Ice Cave) was filled with water so we went to Anaconda caves instead.
 Again in the hands of nature, Ice Caves don’t last forever.
 The famous Black Diamond cave collapsed back in July 2017.
 Don’t fear though.
 The advantage of having experienced tour guides on hand means they will know alternative caves and new discoveries for you to explore.

 Siggi, our tour guide was an absolute LEG-END.
 I would not hesitate for one moment in recommending him to show you around.
 Visit his website here.